vamsimyla/student-repo-lab-webdev/reflection.md

 4. Were there other exercises that might have helped you learn this week’s topic a little better?
    A. Even though this lab has only one exercise, and I did it easily, as I learned to run accessibility tests for the previous labs and homework 1 as well, I gained proper basics from this week's topic.

+### CSS Exercises

+Enter your reflections on this section here.

+03-css

+1. Were you able to complete the exercises on your own, or did you use the videos or the solutions for help?
+   A. I took help of the videos posted as playlist in Canvas, to make sure all the values like the pixels, colors are assigned correctly.

+2. How helpful did you find the exercises in this section?
+Was there one exercise that was particularly helpful?
+   A. All the exercises in 03-css lab are really good.
+The media queries exercise helped me to understand the pixel and layout adjustments.

+3. Was there something that you wish had been explained better?
+   A. No, I found this lab exercise pretty straight-forward and easy to understand.

+4. Were there other exercises that might have helped you learn this week’s topic a little better?
+   A. I feel these exercises for this week are more than enough in getting a basic idea of the topic and practicing the same makes this even better.
+These exercises are great.